 Dev Interview: Launching a career as an enterprise developer in Austin, Chapter 4

-A multi-part interview series chronicling the hopes, fears, trials and tribulations of three new enterprise developers.
-Follow them as they move to Austin, Texas to…
+A multi-part interview series chronicling three new enterprise developers.
+Follow them as they move to Austin, Texas to launch their careers and adjust to life…

 Chapter 4, Teamwork makes the dream work!